-In this article we will discuss how we use log collector to collect and analyses logs.
-While in previous article we have discussed about Logs.
-We already have discussed following topics:
+In this article, we will discuss how we use a log collector to collect and analyze logs.
+While in the previous article we have discussed Logs.
+We already have discussed the following topics:

 - What’s in the logs?

-- How to find logs in window device.
+- How to find logs in window devices.

 Introduction to Log collector

 To analyze and investigate logs we first need to integrate event sources.
-Here integration of Event Sources simply means that we need a source to send logs while on other hand we need a destination to collect logs.
-So, the log collector service analyzes and collect logs from event sources throughout the IT environment of an organization.
-After that logs are parsed on the bases of their corresponding parsers and break into bunch of Meta data for the use in investigation and reports.
+Here integration of Event Sources simply means that we need a source to send logs while on the other hand we need a destination to collect logs.
+So, the log collector service analyzes and collects logs from event sources throughout the IT environment of an organization.
+After that logs are parsed on the bases of their corresponding parsers and break into a bunch of Metadata for the use in investigation and reports.

 What are Event sources?

-Event sources are the assets of organization on the network such as servers, switches, routers, firewalls, window machine etc. In most of the cases, IT team of organization configure event sources to send its logs and Security Analyst administrator configure log collector to receive the same.
+Event sources are the assets of the organization on the network such as servers, switches, routers, firewalls, window machine, etc. In most cases, IT team of organizations configure event sources to send its logs and Security Analyst administrator to configure log collectors to receive the same.

 Log collector receives in original form without using any filter or normalization.
-As aggregation and normalization of meta data takes place at concentrator.
+As aggregation and normalization of metadata takes place at the concentrator/decoder.

-Log collector service in Security Analytics supports following type of event sources.
+Log collector service in Security Analytics supports the following type of event sources.